galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 In this tutorial we will build a regression model for chronological age prediction, based on DNA methylation.
 This is based on the work of [Jana Naue et al. 2017](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub), in which biomarkers are examined to predict the chronological age of humans by analyzing the DNA methylation patterns.
 Different machine learning algorithms are used in this study to make an age prediction.

-Over the years, it has been recognized that within each individual, the level of [DNA methylation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3174260/) changes with age.
+It has been recognized that within each individual, the level of [DNA methylation](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3174260/) changes with age.
 This knowledge is used to select useful biomarkers from DNA methylation datasets.
 The [CpG sites](https://en.wikipedia.org/wiki/CpG_site) with the highest correlation to age are selected as the biomarkers (and therefore features for building a regression model).
 In this tutorial, specific biomarkers are analyzed by machine learning algorithms to create an age prediction model.